-I have never been much of a breakfast person.
+I have never been much of a breakfast person, until I tried this best oatmeal recipe.
 I remember being a kid that was forced to eat breakfast.
-For some reason, I couldn’t stomach milk in the morning so I would eat dry cereal.
-You couldn’t even get me to eat a donut.
+For some reason, I couldn't stomach milk in the morning so I would eat dry cereal.
+You couldn't even get me to eat a donut.
 Sweets in the early morning is not my thing.
-It still isn’t.
-I’d much rather have a savory omelet with potatoes than a big stack of pancakes covered with fruit and whipped cream.
+It still isn't.
+I'd much rather have a savory omelet with potatoes than a big stack of pancakes covered with fruit and whipped cream.
 If I am working out or have to be somewhere early, I force myself to have a banana or bowl of cereal.
 Otherwise I prefer to eat breakfast later in the morning rather then when I first wake up.

 What's your favorite oatmeal topped with?

 Variations On My Best Oatmeal Recipe

 - If fresh figs aren't in season, dry figs can be substituted.

 - You can also make the old fashioned or steel cut oatmeal and use this as a topping.
 While those are both much more wholesome, I like making the quick cooked oats in less than 5 minutes.
 I also love the Greek yogurt to make it just a little more creamy.